/

 Mythos Preview has already uncovered thousands of high-severity zero-day vulnerabilities, including flaws across every major operating system and web browser.
 It's discovered vulnerabilities in weeks that the entire security research community missed for decades.

-This announcement is a big deal.
-Here’s what it means for the people who run IT and cybersecurity in organizations that aren't on the project’s partner list.
+The Anthropic announcement is a big deal, and I want to talk about what happens next.
+Specifically, I want to explore what this means for the people who run IT and cybersecurity in organizations that aren't on the project's partner list.

 The CVE flood is coming